Error has no rights: History

-For centuries, the Catholic Church maintained close connection to the State and used state coercion (such as the Inquisition) to punish people whom they deemed to be heretics.
+For centuries, the Catholic Church maintained a close connection to the State and used state coercion (such as the Inquisition) to punish people whom they deemed to be heretics.
 In practice, while often persecuted, non-Catholics in Catholic-majority countries were sometimes tolerated, often either because of the personal sensitivities by members of the clergy, or out of hope of converting people to Catholicism.

-In 1832, Pope Gregory XVI released the encyclical Mirari vos, rejecting freedom of the press, religious liberty, and separation of church and state as based on indifferentism.
+In 1832, Pope Gregory XVI released the encyclical Mirari vos, which rejected freedom of the press, religious liberty, and separation of church and state as based on indifferentism.
 Liberty of conscience, Gregory wrote, was "a pestilence more deadly to the state than any other".
 The arguments condemning freedom of religion were reiterated by Pius IX in his 1864 encyclical Quanta cura and the attached Syllabus of Errors.

 The "error has no rights" principle was still the official position of the Catholic Church in the 1950s.
 At the time, the implementation of the "error has not rights" principle made it so that in Latin America and Southern Europe, where Catholics had power, Protestants suffered religious persecutions as they had no rights due to their religious choice.